 Hell, 66% of his own voters don't even know what his immigration position is.

-Time for the grooveyard of forgotten favorites.
+Time for the groove yard of forgotten favorites.

 Senator McCain being rebellious.

-A couple of things.
+A couple things.

 Rush, we're having so much fun.

-This was such a fun show, and then you go and ruin it by playing those two McCain sound bites.
+This was such a fun show, and then you go and ruin it by playing those two McCain soundbites.

-Every time you're on a roll and having a good time, and you play a McCain soundbite, it just ruins it.
+Every time you're on a roll and having a good time, you play a McCain soundbite, it just ruins it.

 You just destroyed the mood that you would say.

-Uh you need to know what's going on.
+You need to know what's going on.

-What do you mean both sides?
+can capture it well now snurdly's going nuts What do you mean, both sides?

 He said there's only one side, and he's on their side.